The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The amygdala pathway to anxiety is closely linked to trauma and PTSD.

-The amygdala’s role in placing emotional significance on events and forming emotional (anxiety/fear producing) memories is at the core of most trauma.
+The amygdala's role in placing emotional significance on events and forming emotional (anxiety/fear-producing) memories is at the core of most trauma.

-Trauma can link itself to particular memories and triggers.
-If we’ve experienced trauma, we may be conscious (aware) of these memories and triggers or they may be unconscious (we are unaware of them).
+If you've experienced trauma, you may be conscious (aware) of these memories and triggers, or they may be unconscious (you are unaware of them).

 For example: